ConductorOne/baton-asana/README.md

-      --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning           This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) --token string           The Asana personal access token used to connect to the Asana API. ($BATON_TOKEN) -v, --version                version for baton-asana
+      --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning           This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) --token string           The Asana API token (personal access token or service account token) used to connect to the Asana API. ($BATON_TOKEN)
+      --use-service-account    Set to true if using a service account token instead of a personal access token. ($BATON_USE_SERVICE_ACCOUNT)
+  -v, --version                version for baton-asana

 Use "baton-asana [command] --help" for more information about a command.